earthlab/earthlab.github.io/_posts/blog/2017-10-23-why-earth-data-scientists-are-in-demand.md

 ## There Are Not Enough Data Scientists to Meet Demand
 As the demand for data science skills increases, there is a deficit in the supply of these unique skills in the job market.
-According to the McKinsey Global Institute's </a> href="http://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/the-age-of-analytics-competing-in-a-data-driven-world" target="_blank"> The Age of Analytics: Competing in a Data-Driven World report</a>, the U.S. will experience a shortage of 250,000 employees trained in data skills by 2024.
+According to the McKinsey Global Institute's <a href="http://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/the-age-of-analytics-competing-in-a-data-driven-world" target="_blank"> The Age of Analytics: Competing in a Data-Driven World report</a>, the U.S. will experience a shortage of 250,000 employees trained in data skills by 2024.
 Employers are responding by increasing salaries.
 The average wages for data scientists in the U.S. rose by about 16 percent per year from 2012 to 2014,